 - put a towel on your bed so you can easily change it if you sweat a lot at night

 - if taking tamoxifen, you could try taking half the dose in the morning and half in the evening - but check with your doctor first

 Medicines that can help

 Ask your doctor if you can try medicines to help.
 There are a number of drugs that can help women with breast cancer who have hot flushes.
 Your doctor will fully discuss their possible side effects with you before prescribing them.

 Low dose progesterone tablets have been shown to reduce the number of flushes and to make them milder.
 They might make you feel slightly sick and gain weight.

 Some anti depressant drugs such as venlafaxine (Efexor) can help.
-They can cause side effects, such as feeling sick, a dry mouth, and loss of appetite.
+They can cause side effects, such as feeling sick (nausea), a dry mouth, and loss of appetite.
 Other antidepressants include fluoxetine (Prozac) or paroxetine (Seroxat), but you can't take them if you are having tamoxifen treatment.
-These drugs might help to reduce menopausal hot flushes by two thirds.
-So if you have 30 flushes a day, you could have as few as 10.
-But these tablets can take at least 3 to 4 weeks to work.
+These drugs might help to reduce menopausal hot flushes.

 A drug called clonidine (Catapres, Dixarit) may reduce hot flushes, but it takes a few weeks to work and may not help some women at all.
 It can cause constipation, skin problems and drowsiness.

 Anti epileptic drugs help some women.
 One is called gabapentin and the side effects can include diarrhoea, indigestion and nausea.
 A drug called pregabalin (also used to control nerve pain or epilepsy) can reduce the number and severity of hot flushes for some women.
 It can cause side effects, such as dizziness, weight gain, sleepiness, coordination difficulties, trouble concentrating, and blurred or double vision in some women.
 But these side effects are usually mild.